riboflavin/test-framer-sync/compare/fathom-vs-krisp.md

 - No real-time collab or multi-user features – it’s a personal tool (teams would each use their own instance)
 - Can tax system resources during long meetings (CPU usage for AI processing)
 ## Comparison table
+Some individuals or businesses may find Fathom appealing for its free plan and integration with Zoom and calendars, making it suitable for those looking for a straightforward tool.
+However, its lack of features like in-person meeting support and local recording may limit its usefulness for more complex meeting needs.
+Similarly, Krisp's free plan and ease of use could attract users seeking a simple solution, but its limited integrations with popular platforms like HubSpot and Notion may hinder its ability to streamline meeting workflows effectively.

+Both Fathom and Krisp fall short in terms of integration depth and practical meeting assistance, as neither tool offers a robust automation engine or comprehensive language support.
+Additionally, Fathom's web-based nature and Krisp's lack of desktop app versatility may pose challenges for users looking for a seamless meeting experience across different devices and platforms.
 | Feature                           | Fathom               | Krisp                |
 |-----------------------------------|----------------------|----------------------|
 | Trial/Free Plan                   | ✅ Free unlimited plan| ✅ Free plan         |